 The Patrol Division is the largest and most visible unit within the West Deptford Police Department.
 The Patrol Division is often referred to as the “backbone” of any police organization.
 The group ensures that there is 24 hour-a-day police coverage for the residents and visitors of West Deptford.
 The division is staffed by four (4) squads of highly trained uniformed officers who work rotating shifts between day work and night work.
 Each team consists of several officers and is supervised by a Sergeant and Corporal.
-The Patrol Division is commanded by a Lieutenant who oversees the four squads and all functions of the unit.
+The Patrol Division is commanded by a Lieutenant who oversees the four squads and all unit functions.

 The Detective Unit currently consists of a Sergeant, a Corporal, three investigators, and a civilian support person.

-If anyone has any questions, problems or information they would like to pass along to the Detective Unit, please contact Detective Sergeant Michael J. Cramer at 856-853-4599 ext 164 or by email at email@example.com.
+If anyone has any questions, problems, or information they would like to pass along to the Detective Unit, please contact Detective Sergeant Michael J. Cramer at 856-853-4599 ext 164 or by email at email@example.com.

-The Special Operations Unit was implemented to address the growing need to connect with the residents that we serve.
+The Special Operations Unit was implemented to address the growing need to connect with the residents we serve.
 One of the unit’s primary goals is community outreach, which is essential in strengthening the bond between the police department and our residents.

 Programs such as National Night Out, K9 demonstrations, DARE, the Junior Police Academy, neighborhood watch, bicycle patrol, and community service fall under this unit's direction.

 The West Deptford Police Department takes pride in doing its part to fight the battle against drugs and is always looking for new ways to present drug prevention and awareness to the children in our community.
 Please contact Ptlm.
 Kienholz at 856-853-4599 ext.
 413 or via email at firstname.lastname@example.org with questions, concerns, or ideas for this unit.